supercamel/SpinoDB/docs/api/docnode.md

 # DocNode

 DocNodes are used to assemble new JSON documents directly in SpinoDBs memory.
+DocNode does not exist in NodeJS bindings.
+It is only in GObject bindings.

 DocNodes are created using the Collection that the document is intended for (appending or updating).